 The Career Engagement Center (CEC) prepares all Cornell students to be successful in the world of work after graduation.
 Our team of professional and student staff are here to help you figure out what you want to do and how you can get there using your Cornell education.
 We offer a variety of services to help Cornellians build necessary skills to explore career options, gain hands-on experiences, and develop professional networks.
 Some of our more popular programs include Exploreships at not-for-profit organizations, road trips to Fortune 500 companies, internships and Cornell Fellowships across the U.S. and around the world, mock interviews with alumni, and skill-building workshops with human resources professionals.
 It’s never too early to get started on setting yourself up for success!
-Be sure to stop by the CEC, located behind the purple door in Ebersole Center, in your first two blocks to get connected with the many opportunities to help you find your path at Cornell and beyond.
+Be sure to stop by the CEC, located in the Thomas Commons, in your first two blocks to get connected with the many opportunities to help you find your path at Cornell and beyond.

 Cornell College is committed to providing a safe environment for students and employees.
 While the college works to prevent crime on campus, students also share the responsibility for protecting themselves and for insuring that their environment is safe.
 All students are encouraged to sign-up for the R.A.M.
 Emergency cell phone alert system.

 Students are reminded to lock doors, walk and study in well-lit and well-traveled areas, store money and other valuables in safe places and avoid the use of intoxicants that may impair judgment.

 The Compass (Student Handbook) contains a complete description of the judicial system and it’s procedures, as well as details on college regulations.
 Students are responsible for reviewing, understanding and abiding by the material in the handbook.